BEML: Management

 Shri Shantanu Roy assumed charge as Chairman & Managing Director at BEML Ltd from 01.08.
 2023.
-Prior to assuming his present position, Shri Shantanu Roy was Director (Mining and Construction Business) after the superannuation of Shri M V Rajasekhar the predecessor CMD of BEML Ltd since 1 Feb 2021.
+Prior to assuming his present position, Shri Shantanu Roy was Director (Mining and Construction Business) after the superannuation of Shri M V Rajasekhar, the predecessor CMD of BEML Ltd, since 1 Feb 2021.

 Competitors

-The main competitor for BEML is in the private sector who has its own manufacturing units in India, thus participating in the 'Make in India' initiative.The major source of income of BEML comes from Mining equipment.
+The main competitor for BEML is in the private sector, which has its own manufacturing units in India, thus participating in the 'Make in India' initiative.
+The major source of income of BEML comes from Mining equipment.